Teenage pilot Zara Rutherford begins solo round-world record bid

 The teenager, who comes from a family of pilots, began training when she was 14 and gained her pilot's licence in 2020.

-She is flying a Shark UL, an ultralight sport aircraft which holds a number of speed records.
+She is flying a Shark UL - an ultralight sport aircraft which holds a number of speed records.

+She will fly to Wick, via Aberdeen, before heading across the Atlantic Ocean to Iceland, Greenland, then Canada.

-She will cross the Atlantic, fly over Greenland, Canada and South America, up to Alaska, then cross to Russia and Indonesia before returning to Europe.
+Her itinerary will take her down the east coast of the US to South America before heading up the west coast back to Alaska, crossing to Russia, East and Central Asia, before returning to Europe via the Middle East.

 The route has been chosen to fulfil Guinness World Records' requirements to be an "around-the-world flight".